 Hello Gardeners,

-Workday opportunity: There will be a workday this Friday, 7/18 at Eagle Heights Gardens from 9 am –12 pm.
-The group will meet at the EH garden shed at 9 am.
-Six volunteers are needed.
-The workday will be for weeding fruit plantings and digging out stumps.
+Workday opportunity: There will be a workday this Sunday, 8/3 at University Houses Gardens from 8 am –11 am.
+The group will meet at the UH garden shed at 8 am.
+The workday will be for weeding vacant plots.
 Volunteers should wear long sleeves and bring gloves.
 Please email me if you’re interested and I will assign the spots in the order I receive replies.

 Thanks, and happy gardening,